omranjamal/sync-atom/README.md

 ```

 - Updates the atom's state to `nextState` if the
   current state satisfies the `predicate`.
 - If the current state
   does not satisfy the `predicate`, the call blocks until the
   predicate is satisfied.
+- If a `sideEffect` is provided, it is executed atomically
+  as part of the update (i.e. no other update or side-effect will be running
+  simultaneously against the atom).
 - Can be cancelled via an optional `AbortController` as last argument.

 ### `async` `atom.waitFor`